opulencephp/docs/view-basics.md

 Hello, <?php echo $user->getName(); ?>
 ```

-You can set the `$user` variable in your application code using
+You can set the `$user` variable in your controller using

 ```php
 $view->setVar("user", new User("Dave"))